-The European Union's General Data Protection Regulation will apply in the EU from May 2018.5 There has been much debate about the intentions and practical consequences of this wide-ranging regulation.
-A 2016 paper created considerable excitement and concern by arguing that Article 22 "creates a right to explanation, whereby a user can ask for an explanation of an algorithmic decision that was made about them."6 Without the careful application of approaches such as LIME to craft user-friendly explanations in plain words, such a regulation would seem to make it illegal to apply random forests and neural networks to data concerning the 500 million citizens of the EU.
-A response with the unambiguous title "Why a Right to Explanation of Automated Decision-Making Does Not Exist in the General Data Protection Regulation"7 rejected this interpretation, conceding only that the regulations create a right to an "explanation of system functionality."
-This view is consistent with that of a global accounting firm we talked to while writing this report, but there is lack of consensus.8 Hopefully things will become clearer when the regulation comes into force; in the meantime, for further information we rec-
+The European Union's General Data Protection Regulation will apply in the EU from May 2018.^[31] There has been much debate about the intentions and practical consequences of this wide-ranging regulation.
+A 2016 paper created considerable excitement and concern by arguing that Article 22 "creates a 'right to explanation,' whereby a user can ask for an explanation of an algorithmic decision that was made about them."^[32] Without the careful application of approaches such as LIME to craft user-friendly explanations in plain words, such a regulation would seem to make it illegal to apply random forests and neural networks to data concerning the 500 million citizens of the EU.
+A response with the unambiguous title "Why a Right to Explanation of Automated Decision-Making Does Not Exist in the General Data Protection writing this report, but there is lack of consensus.^[34] Hopefully things will become clearer when the regulation comes into force; in the meantime, for further information, we recommend the clear, practical article "How to Comply with GDPR Article 22" by Reuben Binns.^[35]